Deploy a Business Event

 5. Enter the following information:

-• Subject – This can be anything you consider useful, like a short description of what can be expected in the payload, similar to email subject.
-It will help subscribed apps decide if the event is useful to them.
+• Subject – This can be anything you consider useful, such as a short description of what to expect in the payload, similar to an email subject.
+It helps subscribed apps decide whether the event is useful to them.

 • Event Data – Enter the entity representing the business event that you want to publish.